Derren Brown: Career

+As an undergraduate, he started working as a conjuror, performing the traditional skills of close-up magic in bars and restaurants.
+In 1992, he started performing stage shows at the University of Bristol under the stage name Darren V. Brown; the "V" stood for "Victor".

-At the International Magic shop in Clerkenwell, Brown met Scottish-American magician and comedian Jerry Sadowitz, who put him in touch with H&R publishers and magician Andrew O'Connor's production company Objective Productions.
+At the International Magic shop in Clerkenwell, Brown met Scottish-American magician and comedian Jerry Sadowitz, who put him in touch with H&R Publishers and magician Andrew O'Connor's production company, Objective Productions.
 This led to his television debut with the show Mind Control (2000), which became one of the company's award-winning productions.
 After several shows with Objective, Brown set up his own company Vaudeville Productions with former Objective executives Michael Vine, Andrew O’Connor, and Paul Sandler, in order to produce his own shows as well as other projects with other performers.
 Its first show was Brown's TV special, Pushed to the Edge.

-In 2008, Brown made a brief cameo in the supernatural drama series Crooked House.
+In 2008, Brown made a brief cameo appearance in the supernatural drama series Crooked House.
 An interview with Brown was featured in Richard Dawkins' 2009 two-part documentary series The Enemies of Reason.
 Brown explained various psychological techniques used by purported psychics and spiritual mediums to manipulate their audiences.
 The most notable was cold reading, a technique which he discusses extensively in his book Tricks of the Mind.
 Some video footage was also used from his TV special Messiah.
 As part of Channel 4's 3D season in 2009, Brown presented Derren Brown's 3D Magic Spectacular.
-The show was not a new special from Brown, who instead presented a number of other magicians and clips.
-However, he did include one extract taken from a 2006 episode of Trick of the Mind in which he found an object that had been hidden in the streets of Venice by a volunteer.